thewca/wca-documents/edudoc/organizer-guidelines/finding-venue.md

 Some questions to consider for the venue are:

 - Who is providing the chairs and tables?
 Do they have enough of them for the competition?
-- Is WiFi or reliable data connection available for score-taking?
+- Is Wi-Fi or a reliable cellular connection available for score-taking?
 - Are the power sockets in a good spot/if you will need an extension?
 - Does the venue have restrooms?
 - Does the venue have food or drink available nearby?
 - Who will cover cleaning?
 Is this included in the cost?
 - Is there a side room that can be used for simultaneous events or as an extra guest area?
+- Is the temperature inside the venue suitable (not too cold and not too hot)?
-- White lighting/daylight and avoid venues with yellow-ish lighting.
+- Prefer white lighting/daylight and avoid venues with yellow-ish lighting.

 ## What comes after?